calaldees/KaraKara/SystemSetup.md

 -------------------

 This section describes how to subtitle a track and prepare it for use with the system.
-These instructions provide links to pre constructed videos and subtile files to get you started.
+These instructions provide links to pre-constructed videos and subtile files to get you started.